 What are the Benefits of Correct Golf Club Sizes?

 So why is picking the right size of club even important?
-There are a number of factors to consider.
+There are many factors to consider.

 Better Contact